tspivey/tdsr/readme.md

 * alt u, i, o - read previous, current, next line
 * alt j, k, l - read previous, current, next word
 * alt m, comma, dot - read previous, current, next character
 * alt c - config.
-Once in here, r sets rate, p toggles symbol processing and enter exits.
-The configuration is saved.
 * alt q - quiet mode on/off.
 When on, text is not automatically read.
 * alt r - start/end selection.
 * alt v - copy mode.
 Press l to copy the line the review cursor is on, or s to copy the screen.

+##Configuration
+Once in the config menu, you can use:
+* r - set rate.
+* p - toggle symbol processing.
+* d - set cursor delay (in MS).
+The default is 20.
+* Enter - exit, saving the configuration.

 ##Symbols
 Symbols can be added in the configuration file (```~/.tdsr.cfg```),